Insulin: What school staff need to know

 How insulin is delivered

-• Insulin pen: More convenient and discreet than a syringe, a pen uses a cartridge of insulin and a dial that allows the user to select the dose.
+• An insulin pen: uses a cartridge of insulin and a dial that allows the user to select the dose.
 There is a fine needle at the tip of the pen.
+It is injected under the skin—in an arm, thigh, buttocks or stomach.

 Insulin pen